jlinclabs/stampede/SPEC.md

 ## Sequencing events

 The network is broken into two bodies.
 Clients and Stampers.
-Users request data be chronstamped and Observers chronstamp Users's data.
+Clients request data be stamped and Stampers.
+Other Clients request verification of stamps from Clients.

 ```mermaid
 sequenceDiagram